ading2210/libcurl.js/README.md

 ![npm downloads badge](https://img.shields.io/npm/dm/libcurl.js?color=ff5627&style=flat-square)
 ![jsdelivr downloads badge](https://data.jsdelivr.com/v1/package/npm/libcurl.js/badge/month)

 This is a port of [libcurl](https://curl.se/libcurl/) to WebAssembly for use in the browser.
 It provides an interface compatible with the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), allowing you to proxy HTTPS requests from the browser with full TLS encryption.
-Unlike previous implementations, the proxy server cannot read the contents of your requests.
+Unlike a traditional CORS proxy, the proxy server cannot read the contents of your requests.

 ## Table of Contents:
 - [Features](#features)